 - How will you measure your performance?

 You don’t need all the answers, but it’s a good way to anticipate the work ahead.
+In Week 2 of the DocDigital course, we call this discovery the mini business plan.

 #1 Branding Your Virtual Practice

 I’m not the best at this, but finding someone on Fiverr or Upwork who can create a branding strategy for you is not difficult.
+When you grow, a proper branding package may cost you $5k and more, but it is a great investment.

 The words you write on your website, the things you publish on social media, your tone, your photos, and your logo should all fit.
 This makes us more credible, especially because our patients can see us in person.